axb2035/gym-chase/README.md

 Besides the zappers there are also five robots which move towards the agent each step.
 The robots have no self-preservation instincts and will move into a zapper in an attempt to get closer to the agent.

-If a robot moves into the same square as the agent the agent is eliminated and the episode ends.
-If a robot wants to move to a square which is occupied by another robot it will not move.
-If the agent moves into a zapper the robots will still move completing the 'step'.
+The agent is eliminated if a robot moves into the same square.
+If a robot tries to move to a square which is occupied by another robot it will not move.
+If the agent moves into a zapper the robots will still move completing the 'step' for a possible pyhrric reward.

 An example state looks like this:
 ```